 By the way, Deep Blue claims that the watch is not only rugged but is also antimagnetic and is rated to 70,000 a/m, which is clearly nothing to sneeze at.
 I am not sure how did they manage to achieve such an impressive level of antimagnetic protection, but can assume that the mechanism that powers the watch is probably housed in an inner soft-iron cage that keeps the magnetic fields at bay.

 Dial & Legibility

 The trendy black and orange dial is, perhaps, the most attractive thing about the timekeeper.
 Playing nicely with the massive bezel whose ceramic inlay, too, features the same high-contrast combination of colors, the face of the watch is bold and energetic.
 Yet, it somehow manages to be neither arrogant nor blunt: something that many Japanese (and even some European) divers are often guilty of.

 The broad sword-shaped hands are just wide enough to house an adequate amount of lume (not sure what luminous compound was used here, but the wristwatch looks pretty bright to me,) while not dominating the dial to a degree where you don’t see anything, but the pair of hour and minute hands.
 The thick orange minute track (it, too, is luminous, as you can see on the photo below) helps, too, although I think I would prefer it to be just a hair thinner (but that’s my personal preference, of course.)

 The date window, which is located at 3 hours, is rather small, but readable, while the central seconds hand is easy to see even in darkness thanks to a relatively large dot of orange lume closer to its tip.

-What spoils the pleasure of admiring the dial is the brand’s logo, which is, firstly, a bit too large and, secondly, is positioned too closely to the center of the face.
+What spoils the pleasure of admiring the dial is the brand’s logo, which is, firstly, a bit too large and, secondly, is positioned too close to the center of the face.
 The four strings of capitalized inscriptions (these are, too, were probably influenced by Rolex,) too, look out of place here detracting from the timekeeper’s rugged beauty instead of enhancing it.